TheOtherRolesAU/TheOtherRoles/README.md

 ### **Team: Crewmates**
 The Mayor leads the Crewmates by having a vote that counts twice.\
 The Mayor can always use their meeting, even if the maximum number of meetings was reached.\
+The Mayor has a portable Meeting Button, depending on the options.\
 The Mayor can see the vote colors after completing a configurable amount of tasks, depending on the options.

 ### Game Options